 The font is serviceable.
 What makes it classic though, are the all caps and double outline effects.
 Steffan breaking this style out in 1954 is quite visionary, and most likely unintended genius.
 The historical elements on this flag are its real strength however and present a counter paradigm for flag design.
 Should a flag be replicable or should it be a historical document?
 In my opinion it should be a historical document, and in Milwaukee’s case it not only represents heritage but, in a lot of ways, what we still are.

 Out of Obscurity

 This obscure blog titled Borchert Field pointed out (among other fascinating historical tidbits) that although the current flag might be busy and there have been various attempts to unseat it, the flag holds an immense number of symbolic and historical gems.
-The representations contained by the flag bizarrely mix highly stylized illustrations and literal cut and paste: County Stadium, The Mecca, The Basilica, The Civil War standard, and even a damn Milwaukee spaceman (and we have many) levitating in his bubble ship because he was reading a book by oil light in the Central Library.
+The representations contained by the flag bizarrely mix highly stylized illustrations and literal cut and paste: County Stadium, The Mecca, The Basilica, The Civil War standard (correction the WWII heritage flag), and even a damn Milwaukee spaceman (and we have many) levitating in his bubble ship because he was reading a book by oil light in the Central Library.
 Of course the cargo freighter, and of course as seen in the original flag, Seagulls.
 There is no telling what other esoteric wisdom Steffan buried in our Flag.

 The Disclaimer pointed out that the Milwaukee flag contains a well-intended visage of a Native American, the flags primary weakness.
 With some input from affected cultures, the flag can easily be updated to acknowledge Native American heritage essential to Milwaukee’s existence.